Jojojoseph00/owlprojX/index.md

 ##  WELCOME TO OWL-PROX

-We are a young web development company founded by fresh Computer Science graduates with the aim of democratising web development.
+We are a young tech company founded by fresh Computer Science graduates with the aim of democratising web development.

 _Owl-ProjX_ is born from the frustration of witnessing pompous elitism affect computer science.
-While computer scientists' aim is to advance progress into the lives of all, we live in a world where the skilled are charging ridiculously their clients for technologies now essential to any business.
-That explains how some businesses pay up to $70,000 for websites that actually cost a third of that.
+While computer scientists' aim is to advance progress into the lives of all, we live in a world where the skilled are blatantly over-chargingtheir clients for technologies or software solutions now essential to any business.
+That explains how some businesses pay up to $70,000 for websites that actually cost a third of that price.

-_Owl-ProjX_ garantees
+_Owl-ProjX_ aims to provide with various tech solutions at a price